Other People-2016

 Grade: A

-Tanna, named for the tiny South Pacific nation of Vanuatu close to Australia, is a small film made in 2016 and nominated for the Best Foreign Language Academy Award.
+Tanna, named for the tiny South Pacific nation of Vanuatu, close to Australia, was made in 2016 and nominated for the Best Foreign Language Academy Award.

-A marvelous work in every way, the crowning achievement is how this particular film was made.
+It is a marvelous work in every way, but the crowning achievement is how this film was made.

 Tanna is shot in the Nauvhal and Nafe languages.

-Film-makers reportedly spent seven months in the village of Yakel, immersing themselves in the culture and civilization of the tribe.
+Film-makers reportedly spent seven months in the village of Yakel, immersing themselves in the tribe’s culture and civilization.
 The people are the last of their kind, rebuffing nearby colonial and Christian influences in favor of their traditional values and beliefs.

-The story that the film tells is based on a true story of love inflicting two tribe members and played out by the villagers- each portraying a role very close to their own lives and hearts.
+The film is based on a true story of love by two tribe members and played out by the villagers, each portraying a role close to their lives and hearts.

-As the movie opens, we are immediately exposed to a tribal community going about their daily life- they wash, hunt, and wander through the jungles exploring their natural surroundings.
+As the movie opens, we are immediately exposed to a tribal community living their daily lives.
+They wash, hunt, and wander through the jungles, exploring their natural surroundings.

-The men wear simple penis sheaths and the women are mostly topless.
+The men wear simple penis sheaths, and the women are primarily topless.
 We sense a great community and a sense of togetherness.

-When Dain and Wawa (I am admittedly unsure if these are the “actors” names or the real-life people) lay eyes on one another from across the jungle, they instantly fall in love and begin to secretly spend time with one another in a tender and romantic courtship.
+When Dain and Wawa (I am unsure if these are the “actors” names or the real-life people) lay eyes on one another from across the jungle, they instantly fall in love and secretly begin to spend time in a tender and romantic courtship.

-This also goes for the little sister of Wawa, who is a goldmine in her honest portrayal.
+This also applies to Wawa’s little sister, a goldmine in her honest portrayal.
 All the performances are rich.

-Visually, Tanna is just breathtaking.
-The exotic lushness of the green jungles mixed with the gorgeous running streams and waterfalls are one thing, but the oozing volcano that inhabits the island is both colorful and picturesque during the night scenes.
+Visually, Tanna is breathtaking.
+One thing is the exotic lushness of the green jungles, mixed with the gorgeous running streams and waterfalls.
+Still, the oozing volcano inhabiting the island is colorful and picturesque during the night scenes.

-The entire film is shot outdoors and is captured incredibly well.
-In this way, the film immerses the audience wholly in the tribal world.
+The entire film is shot outdoors and captures the tribal world incredibly well.
+Thus, the film immerses the audience wholly in the tribal world.

-The film is almost poetic, never more so than in the final act, which is set upon the glorious spitting volcano.
+The film is almost poetic, never more so than in the final act, set upon the glorious spitting volcano.

-Sadly, films similar in both richness and honesty are rarely made in modern times, but that just makes Tanna stand out as a treasure in beauty and thought.
+Sadly, films similar in richness and honesty are rarely made today, but Tanna (2016) stands out as a treasure in beauty and thought.

 Oscar Nominations: Best Foreign Language Film